LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 A/A.rds_AAACCTGCAGCGAACA-1 A/A.rds_AAACCTGGTCGACTGC-1 A/A.rds_AAACCTGGTCGCTTCT-1
                      "mon"                      "mon"                      "mon"
 ```
-The reference scRNA-seq data must be in the Seurat object format, where the cell-state trajectory is stored in `sce$cell_trajectory` and the cell-type is stored in `sce$cell_type`.
-For further information about Seurat, please visit the following [link](https://satijalab.org/seurat/).
+For compatibility with MeDuSA, the reference scRNA-seq data must be in the Seurat object format.
+Specifically, the reference data should be stored in `sce@assays$RNA@counts`, the cell-state trajectory in `sce$cell_trajectory`, and the cell-type in `sce$cell_type`.
+For more information about Seurat, please refer to the following [resource](https://satijalab.org/seurat/).